armory/docs/content/en/scale-agent/troubleshooting/_index.md

 ## Networking issues

-Communication between Clouddriver and the Agent must be `http/2`. `http/1.1` is *not* compatible and causes communication issues between Clouddriver and the Agent.
+Communication between Clouddriver and the Armory Agent must be `http/2`. `http/1.1` is *not* compatible and causes communication issues between Clouddriver and the Armory Agent.

 ## Agent plugin messages